 - to consider such matters as may from time to time be referred to the Joint Board of Studies by either the Director of Academic Services, the Academic Regulations and Cases Board or the associated equivalent bodies of the partner institutions or any associated professional or accreditation bodies.

-A collaborative partnership is typically reviewed in the penultimate year of the contractual period.
+A collaborative partnership is usually reviewed in the penultimate year of the contractual period.
 The nature and extent of the review will depend on the nature of the collaboration and Academic Quality Services will take a risk-based approach to decide the extent of the review.
 At the limited end, it would involve a small panel consisting of a Chair and cross-representation from the Collaborative Partnerships Board and the Programme Approval Committee reviewing the following documentation, as a minimum requirement:

 - Current MoA;